Scientific Name

 Genus: Gasteria

 Gasterias are often grouped with Haworthia because the plants have similar cultural requirements.
-Both are attractive, small succulents that can tolerate more shade than many succulents, making them more suitable as houseplants.
+Both are attractive, small succulents that tolerate more shade than many others, making them more suitable as houseplants.
 However, Gasterias are susceptible to fungal infections, which usually appear as black spots on the leaves.
 These result from too much humidity or water on the leaves, but they should not spread too quickly.
-Gasterias have a natural defense mechanism against such fungal attacks and attack the invading organism and seal off the wounded spot.
-In general, any place where Haworthia and Aloe thrive will be hospitable to a Gasteria.
+Gasterias have a natural defense mechanism against such fungal attacks, and attack the invading organism and seal off the wounded spot.
+Generally, any place where Haworthia and Aloe thrive will be hospitable to a Gasteria.

 Gasterias are small, shallow-rooted, and relatively slow-growing.
 Therefore, they are often grown in small clusters in wide shallow dishes.
 Over time, clusters will naturally enlarge as the mother plant sends off small plantlets.